nashville-software-school/bangazon-inc/book-1-orientation/chapters/DEBUGGING_VSCODE.md

 Open the `launch.json` file and find the "console" property.
 This property can have 1 of 3 values

-- **"integratedConsole"**: The output from statements such as `Console.WriteLine` will show up in a VS Code window called the Debug Console
+- **"internalConsole"**: The output from statements such as `Console.WriteLine` will show up in a VS Code window called the Debug Console

 - **"integratedTerminal"**: The output will show up in the terminal that is built into VS Code